Time Evolution Operators In Physics

 Classical

-An evolution for a small change in Δt of the state vector can be approximated as
+An evolution for a small change in time Δt of the state vector can be approximated as below.

-so in the limit of many evolutions it should become exact.
+In the limit of many infintesimal evolutions it will become exact.

 Define this as the "time evolution operator"